mitchellh/libflightplan/README.md

 ## Build

-To build libflightplan, you need to have the following installed:
+To build libflightplan, you need to fetch the git submodules (`git submodule update --init --recursive`) and have the following installed:

   * [Zig](https://ziglang.org/)
   * [Libxml2](http://www.xmlsoft.org/)